- Program Brief: Maternal, Infant, and Early Childhood Home Visiting Program (PDF - 320 KB)

 Quarterly performance reporting

-MIECHV awardees must submit quarterly performance reports which serve to assist HRSA in monitoring grants and providing oversight.
+MIECHV awardees must submit quarterly performance reports to help HRSA monitor grants and provide oversight.

-- Form 4 - Quarterly Performance Reporting Frequently Asked Questions
+- Form 4 – Quarterly Performance Reporting – Frequently Asked Questions This webpage includes frequently asked questions about Form 4, organized by topic or Form 4 Table.

 MIECHV American Rescue Plan Act reporting

-MIECHV awardees who received American Rescue Plan Act (ARP) funding (X11 awards) must submit quarterly and annual reports which serve to assist HRSA in monitoring grants and providing oversight.
+MIECHV awardees who received American Rescue Plan Act (ARP) funding (X11 awards) must submit quarterly and annual reports to help HRSA monitor grants and provide oversight.

-Quarterly progress reporting submissions will be narrative reports, unique to the ARP grant that include descriptions of the scope of activities across the seven categories of allowable uses of funds, including updates on progress in achieving project goals and objectives.
-Beginning in April 2022, awardees will be able to use HVIS to report quarterly performance data on service utilization and staffing using Form 4.
+Quarterly progress reports are unique to the ARP grant.
+These reports describe the scope of activities across the seven categories in which awardees may spend funds.
+You can use the Home Visiting Information System (HVIS) to report quarterly performance data on service utilization and staff recruitment and retention by using Form 4.

-Data across all active Formula grants (X10) and ARP grants (X11) must be consolidated into one Annual Performance Report submission, due in October of each year.
-Families served using ARP funds must be included in your Annual Performance Report (Forms 1 and 2), which includes demographic, service utilization, and select clinical indicators and performance indicators and systems outcome measures.
+You must combine data across active Formula grants (X10) and ARP grants (X11) into one Annual Performance Report submission.
+The report is due in October of each year.
+You must include families served using ARP funds in your Annual Performance Report (Forms 1 and 2).

-Specific reporting requirements, including deadlines and instructions for submitting reports, are specified in the instructions document.
+The following documents provide specific reporting requirements, including deadlines and instructions for submitting reports:

-- MIECHV ARP Quarterly Progress Report Template (DOCX - 49 KB)
+- MIECHV ARP – Quarterly Progress Report Template (DOCX - 49 KB) Provides a template for quarterly progress report, including a brief overview with due dates and instructions for each data element.

 Resource documents